Yevgeny Kuyvashev: Criticism

-Family
+Personal life

 Natalia (born 1974) is an entrepreneur.
 She is the director and co-owner of Lelya LLC, which owns the Three Glasses chain of elite wine stores located in Tyumen and Tobolsk.

 The Kuyvashev family has 2 children, with daughter Yelizaveta (born in 1997) and a son, Dmitry.

-Hobbies

 Kuyvashev is fond of sports, goes in for biathlon and hockey, takes part in all-star matches.
 A passionate fan: he is a fan of the hockey team "Avtomobilist" and the football club "Ural".

 In music he prefers Russian rock, which is familiar with the veterans of the Sverdlovsk rock club, is friends with Alexander Pantykin.

 He is also good at painting.